rehierl/node-tree-outliner/2-0-core-design/1-0-section-states.md

 Note that this clarification is necessary, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a section.
 This would otherwise be inconsistent with the initial requirement that it must be possible to treat a section as a whole.
-That is, because of not associating sectioning nodes with their own section.
+That is because of not associating sectioning nodes with their own section.

 **CLARIFICATION**
 A section is a sequence of subsequent nodes.

-That is, because any node must be associated with a section while it is being entered.
+That is because any node must be associated with a section while it is being entered.
 Consequently, the node order of a section corresponds with the node order of the tree.